 LiLz is a technology startup focused on enhancing fieldwork operations through the integration of machine learning and Internet of Things (IoT) technologies.
 The company has developed the LiLz Gauge, a low-power IoT camera that captures and analyzes data from analog meters, which can operate similarly to smart meters.
 By uploading images to the cloud, the system employs character and image recognition to streamline the monitoring process.
 Additionally, LiLz is advancing a sound search service, known as LiLz Sound Search, designed to detect abnormalities in equipment, further improving operational efficiency for clients.
 This innovative approach allows organizations to reduce on-site work while increasing productivity and accuracy in their operations.

-Taranis operates an agriculture intelligence platform that leverages advanced computer vision, data science, and deep learning algorithms to monitor agricultural fields effectively.
-The platform provides high-precision aerial surveillance imagery, enabling farmers to detect early signs of issues such as weeds, nutrient deficiencies, crop diseases, insect infestations, and water damage.
-By offering detailed insights, Taranis helps agribusinesses make informed decisions that can prevent crop yield loss and enhance productivity.
+Taranis is an agriculture intelligence company that has developed an advanced platform utilizing computer vision, data science, and deep learning algorithms to monitor fields effectively.
+Its solution provides high-precision aerial surveillance imagery, enabling farmers to detect early signs of issues such as weeds, nutrient deficiencies, crop disease, insect infestations, and water damage.
+By offering accurate insights, Taranis helps agribusinesses make informed decisions that can prevent crop yield loss and ultimately enhance productivity.

 AWL, Inc. specializes in developing artificial intelligence-based camera solutions tailored for the retail sector.
 Founded in 2016 and headquartered in Chiyoda, Japan, the company offers products such as AWL BOX, which enhances existing security cameras with AI capabilities, and AWL Lite, an application that allows smartphone monitoring of retail operations.
 AWL focuses on video analytics using AI and deep learning to provide actionable insights that help improve store operations and employee-customer interactions.
 The company is currently engaged in business development through real-world store trials, aiming to expand its services to retail industries both in Japan and internationally.
 With additional offices in Tokyo, Hokkaido, and Hanoi, AWL is committed to enhancing operational efficiency and value in brick-and-mortar retail environments.